Transbaikal conifer forests

-The Transbaikal conifer forests ecoregion (WWF ID: PA0609) covers a 1,000 km by 1,000 km region of mountainous southern taiga stretching east and south from the shores of Lake Baikal in the Southern Siberia region of Russia, and including part of northern Mongolia.
+The Transbaikal conifer forests ecoregion (WWF ID: PA0609) covers a 200465 km2 region of mountainous southern taiga (boreal forests) stretching east and south from the shores of Lake Baikal in the Southern Siberia region of Russia, and including part of northern Mongolia.
 Historically, the area has been called "Dauria", or Transbaikal ("the land beyond Lake Baikal").
-It is in the Palearctic realm, and mostly in the boreal forests/taiga biome with a subarctic, humid climate.
-It covers 200465 km2.
+It is in the Palearctic realm, and mostly in the taiga biome with a subarctic, humid climate.

 Location and description

 The ecoregion is centered on the Yablonoi Mountains, a range that reaches heights of 1600 m, and runs southwest to northeast, parallel to Lake Baikal.
 The western edge of the region is the eastern shore of Lake Baikal and the Barguzin mountain range.
 The city of Chita is at the northeast of the region, and the city of Ulaanbaatar, Mongolia, is just outside the southern point of the region.
 To the south are the Khentii Mountains in Mongolia.
 To the east are the temperate grasslands of the Daurian forest steppe ecoregion.
 To the north is the Vitim tableland.

 The parallel ridges of the mountains in the region form the continental divide between rivers flowing to the Arctic Ocean (by way of Lake Baikal and the Lena River), and the Pacific Ocean (by way of the Amur River).